-I see quite a few people looking for the best home security camera systems of 2016 without a good idea of what’s out there.
+I see quite a few people looking for the best home security camera systems of 2021 without a good idea of what’s out there.
 Just spend a little time in forums.
 To make matters worse, people usually don’t know what their goals for the installation are or what’s reasonable to achieve with their budget.
-So, I thought that I’d put this page together as a resource for those looking for a home security camera system in 2016.
+So, I thought that I’d put this page together as a resource for those looking for a wireless camera system in 2021.
+If you’re more specific, you can also check out our best cellular security camera article that doesn’t require the internet.

 Don’t Blindly Rely on Home Security Cameras